HL7/fhir-cow-ig/input/pagecontent/background.md

 * Event-driven exchange using a Bundle with a <code>MessageHeader</code> and related resources.
 * Resources in the message are not required to persist or be queryable.
 * Messaging is conceptually similar to HL7 v2, requiring tight coordination on events, message content, and identifiers.
-* Senders should include all potentially relevant information, as recipients may not be able to retrieve more later.
+* Message senders should include all potentially relevant information, as message recipients may not be able to retrieve more later.

 **FHIR Subscriptions:**
 * These can also function in a manner similar to HL7 v2.
 A Subscription records that a party would like to receive content from a server on a specified channel when certain events occur.
 A <code>subscription-notification</code> bundle is sent when these triggers occur.
 * Subscriptions provide two optional features that support order, referral, and transfer workflows:
     * SubscriptionTopics: a data-holder MAY make a <code>SubscriptionTopic</code> available to which authorized data requestors may subscribe for updates.
 Such "dynamic subscriptions" let an actor specify their own endpoint, events of interest, and desired format from a menu of options chosen by the data holder.
 This is purely optional within Subscriptions: administrators may instead discuss updates out of band and manually configure Subscriptions, just as administrators do for HL7v2 interfaces today.
-    * Query guidance: <code>subscription-notifications</code> can include instructions for how a recipient may query for additional information later.
+    * Query guidance: <code>subscription-notifications</code> can include instructions for how a notification recipient (e.g. a Fulfiller getting a <code>subscription-notification</code> about a Task and a ServiceRequest being available at the Placer's FHIR server) may query for additional information later.
 For instance, if insurance coverage might change between when a referral is created and when service should be provided, the <code>subscription-notification</code> sent for the referral can guide a Fulfiller on how to retrieve updated Coverage data if or when it is needed later.